 This is a two-in-one robot mop, with the ability to wet mop and sweep/vacuum.
 It has a “Cyclone 3D” cleaning system, featuring powerful 2000 Pa suction.

 There are multiple brushes for ultimate scrubbing, including a main floating brush, as well as side brushes and rolling brushes.
-It has a self-adjusting speed, with side brushes spinning at 330 repetitions per minute along edges.
-Most of the time it spins at 130 repetitions per minute to ensure dirt is captured and doesn’t go flying.
+It has a self-adjusting speed, with side brushes spinning at 330 revolutions per minute along edges.
+Most of the time it spins at 130 revolutions per minute to ensure dirt is captured and doesn’t go flying.

 Two pairs of water tank filters are included — one of which is a washable E11 filter to extract dust and pet dander.
 It’s easy to wash and it’s reusable.
 There’s also a waterproof pad and two mopping cloths supplied.